-The functional hallway mud room in this European style country home plan on the left (Plan # 142-1068) can look like the colorful one on the right once all of the finishing touches are added – pillows and patterned tiles on the floor.
+This functional hallway mud room in a European style country home (Plan # 142-1068) can look like more homey with colorful pillows and perhaps patterned tiles on the floor.

-Potted flowers positioned on top of the washer-dryer, bench, and cabinet dress up this mud-room-laundry area.
-A few flower blooms will make the well-designed mud room in this six-bedroom Country home plan on the right even more attractive.
-(Plan # 163-1047)
+A few flower blooms will make this well-designed laundry room / mud room in a six-bedroom Country home even more attractive (Plan # 163-1047).

 Here to Stay – with a Storied Past